Watch CBS News

 Washington D.C.

 Gonzalez is reintroducing the bill with renewed hope under the new governor.
-But, she acknowledges the proposed fix still leaves tens-of-thousands of Californians uncovered, many of whom may want to pay into SDI, but can't.
+But, she acknowledges the proposed fix still leaves tens of thousands of Californians uncovered, many of whom may want to pay into SDI, but can't.

 "It's a much bigger problem," Gonzales said.
 "I'm dealing with teachers because there's a teacher shortage we're talking about an overwhelming workforce that's women, but even the Governor's office is like, 'you know it's a bigger problem?' and I said 'I know it is.'"